History of the Buffalo Bills: 2024

-To replace Diggs, the Bills signed journeymen Mack Hollins and Curtis Samuel, drafted wide receiver Keon Coleman, and conducted a midseason trade bringing Amari Cooper to Buffalo, while further developing its existing offensive roster and relying more on the run game led by James Cook and rookie Ray Davis.
+To replace Diggs and fellow receiver Gabe Davis, the Bills signed journeymen Mack Hollins and Curtis Samuel, drafted wide receiver Keon Coleman, and conducted a midseason trade bringing Amari Cooper to Buffalo, while further developing its existing offensive roster and relying more on the run game led by James Cook and rookie Ray Davis.
 The approach was dubbed "Everybody Eats" in that a roster of equally talented players gave Allen a wider variety of options and would prevent the defense from keying on one star receiver.
 On defense, Hamlin, after seeing limited action in 2023, rose to become the team's starting free safety in 2024, as Micah Hyde remained unsigned until deciding to return for one last season, taking a practice squad role upon his return.

 On December 11, 2024, the NFL approved the sale of 20.6% of the Buffalo Bills franchise to a consortium of private equity firms, the first time private equity firms had been approved to own a stake in an NFL franchise.
 10% of the franchise will be held by Arctos, while the remaining 10.6% will be divided among executives at Acrew Capital, Bank of America, Gridiron Capital, Meritech Capital, and Accel-KKR, along with Toronto-based professional athletes Jozy Altidore, Vince Carter and Tracy McGrady.

 Buffalo finished with a 13–4 regular season record, their best in a full 17-game schedule, and Josh Allen was awarded the AP NFL Most Valuable Player Award for his play that year.
 The Bills routed the Broncos in the Wild Card round of the playoffs and narrowly beat the Baltimore Ravens in a tightly-contested divisional round game, which was decided when Ravens tight end Mark Andrews dropped a potential game-tying 2-point conversion near the end of regulation.
 In a show of sportsmanship and compassion, Bills fans donated to Andrews' charity following the game.
 Buffalo would once again fall to Kansas City in the conference championship game 32–29, in which there were a couple of controversial calls by officiating, including a quarterback sneak by Allen on a crucial 4th-quarter 4th-down that was deemed short.
 Several players, analysts, and even some on the Bills' roster disagreed with the call, which ultimately played a role in the Chiefs advancing to their third straight Super Bowl appearance.